 Cut or Puncture Which Needs Stitches

-If your horse has a significant cut or puncture wound, he may need stitches in order to help it properly heal.
+If your horse has a significant cut or puncture wound, this is one of a number of signs that it's time for your horse to see a vet.
+He may need stitches in order to help it properly heal.
 Your vet may choose to boost your horse’s Tetanus shot, too.

 It’s often a good idea to have your vet out to assess a sudden or ongoing lameness in your horse.
 Lameness which doesn’t go away, or which is accompanied by swelling and heat, should be examined and diagnosed by your vet.